-Yesterday, The Savvy Screener recommended TV series that capture the spirit of the July 4th holiday.
+Yesterday, The Savvy Screener recommended two TV series — TURN: Washington’s Spies and John Adams — that capture the spirit of the July 4th holiday.

-In this second article of a two-part series, we recommend films to put you in an Independence Day frame of mind:
+In this second part of our series, we recommend films to put you in an Independence Day frame of mind:

 More than 40 years before the Broadway musical Hamilton, John Adams, Ben Franklin and Thomas Jefferson sang about the perils of revolution and launching a new nation.

 Based on the Broadway musical of the same name, 1776 starred a number of actors who later became famous for TV roles: William Daniels (John Adams) as Dr. Craig in St. Elsewhere and Mr. Feeny in Boy Meets World, not to mention the voice of K.I.T.T. in Knight Rider; Ken Howard (Thomas Jefferson) as Coach Ken Reeves in The White Shadow; and John Cullum (Edward Rutledge) as Holling Vincoeur in Northern Exposure.
 1776 dramatizes the congressional debates in Philadelphia that culminated in the drafting and signing of The Declaration of Independence.
 A dark meeting hall, thunder and lightning, and a tolling church bell make for an ominous finale.